| |

 the damaging consequences of adversarial divorces.
 Most complex

-divorces go on for years.
-Prolonged divorces deplete assets,
+disputes can go on for years.
+Prolonged disputes deplete assets,

 entail expensive professional services, appraisals and legal